-Search & Navigate displays all your doc headings, bookmarks, images, and tables on different tabs in the sidebar.
+Search & Navigate displays all your doc headings, bookmarks, links, images, and tables on different tabs in the sidebar.
 Its instant search filters data by keywords on all tabs at once.
 You can also see text search results on a separate tab to navigate to any part of the document.

-You will see the add-on sidebar with 5 tabs for you to navigate the document.
+You will see the add-on sidebar with 6 tabs for you to navigate the document.

 Open the first tab, and the entire structure of your document will be shown in a tree view.
 Expand or collapse any heading to see all levels of content you have:

 The Bookmarks tab contains a full list of bookmarks in the order they appear in the document.
 By clicking on the bookmark in the list, you will jump to the referred place in the document.

 All bookmarks have the same name by default, each one displays the referred text so you could recognize where it leads:

 Under the Links tab you'll find a list of all hyperlinks your Google document contains.
 Click on any link to jump to it in the text.